 Every ecommerce business owner wants loyal customers first in line for new products and online sales.

-That’s because when it comes to ecommerce, customer loyalty is golden.
+That’s because when it comes to ecommerce, brand loyalty is golden.
 Repeat customers help you boost revenue, reduce acquisition costs, and amplify brand awareness through word-of-mouth.

 Some tactics you can try to foster customer retention and loyalty are:

-- Loyalty marketing (reward past shoppers to make repeat purchases)
+• Loyalty programs (reward past shoppers to make repeat purchases)

-Sure, waves of new customers are great, but savvy brands know loyal customers hold much more power.
+Sure, waves of new customers are great, but savvy brands know loyal customers hold much more power, with existing customers spending 67% more on average than new customers.

 6. Invest in innovative tech